uprial/customcreatures/releases/NOTES-0.14.2.md

 # Bug fixes
 * Added 'spawn.probability' parameter
+* Fixed missing updates close to the server shutdown
 # Balance
 * Set 'remove-when-far-away' for Illusioners, Evokers and Ravager
 * Added 'probability-player-multiplier' for Illusioners spawned by Vexes